 If you want to build a consulting business.
 Building a brand is crucial to having a thriving consulting practice.
 I highly encourage everyone to establish a web presence with their own site.
 In the beginning, putting yourself out there is a must if you are to sell successfully your skills and services.
 Nobody will hire you if they don’t know a little about your background.
 But once you start gaining traction, consider building a brand around something bigger, not just yourself.
 If you do, not only will you win back your privacy, it will be easier to also scale your business.

 If you want to build a blog.
 Like building a business around your skills and services, blog readers want to know something about you before they subscribe.
 Think about why you read a bestselling book.
-Is it because of the author or how the writing makes you think and feel?
-At the end of the day, I believe it’s the quality of your content that matters.
+Is it because of how the author looks or how the writing makes you think and feel?
+At the end of the day, it’s the quality of your content that matters.
 Search engines like Google don’t have a variable in their algorithms that rank articles written by handsome Asian males of Hawaiian and Taiwanese ancestry living in SF.
 Search engines are people blind.
 They focus on how helpful and useful your content is, and so will everybody else.
 Blogging truly is the best business in the world.

 If you want to help as many people as possible.
 Being famous can positively affect people’s lives if you choose to use your fame to help other people.
 You can influence others to spread awareness and take up the cause.
 In such a scenario, your goal is to become as famous as possible and accept all the downside of fame for the greater good.